Econiverse/econiverse/content/due_diligence/alternatives_to_main_stream_media/_index.md

 | [Unlimited Hangout](https://unlimitedhangout.com/) | Uncensored Investigative Journalism
 | [The Komisar Scoop](https://www.thekomisarscoop.com/) | Lucy Komisar’s beat is the secret underbelly of the global financial system — offshore bank and corporate secrecy — and its links to corporate crime; tax evasion by the corporations and the very rich; empowerment of dictators and oligarchs; bribery and corruption; drug and arms trafficking; and terrorism.
 | [Stop Naked Short Selling](https://stopnakedshortselling.org/) | Foreign Collusion, Naked Shorting (Counterfeiting) & Money Laundering — All Illicit Wealth
+| [DeepCapture](https://www.deepcapture.com/2021/08/two-cheers-for-federal-employees/) | The Deep Capture website was created to bypass the “captured” institutions that mediate our nation’s discourse.
+It was initially funded by Patrick Byrne, CEO of Overstock.com, but it is not part of Overstock.
+It functions as a separate, limited liability media company.

 ## YouTube Videos
 | Resource | Description